Vaginal issues and changes in menopause: Q&A with an ob/gyn (part 1)

 As mentioned before, sometimes the irritation is not just menopause but a more severe disorder such as lichen sclerosis, which must be treated to prevent long-term damage.
 A good exam by an experienced provider can help sort these out.

 Four: What should women be looking out for and paying attention to, when it comes to their bodies?
 Are there early warning signs women should be aware of?

 Well, that’s a broad question.
-It is important to recognize that our bodies change with age and with menopause.
+It is important to recognize that with menopause our breast size and bodies change with age.
 While all of the changes that come can be normal, we may not like some of them.
 Sometimes it is important to recognize what is normal versus what is abnormal, or ”pathologic,” as we like to say in medicine.